-Now that you know this, you’ll understand that the only way to reverse diabetes is to recover the normal leptin and insulin sensitivity in your body.
+Now that we know this, we’ll understand that the only way to reverse diabetes is to recover the normal leptin and insulin sensitivity in our bodies.

-And, you’ll succeed achieving that only through proper exercise and diet.
-No drug can fix the insulin resistance and leptin signaling.
+And, we’ll succeed in achieving that only through proper exercise and diet.
+No drug can fix insulin resistance and leptin signaling.

-Leptin is the hormone responsible for your body weight and appetite.
-It’s produced in the fat cells, and informs your brain when, what, and how much to eat.
-This means that it also tells you when to stop eating.
+Leptin is the hormone responsible for our body weight and appetite.
+It’s produced in the fat cells, and informs our brain when what, and how much to eat.
+This means that it also tells us when to stop eating.

-In addition, this hormone tells your brain how to use the energy it has.
-So, it has a huge part in the accuracy of insulin signaling and your risk of insulin resistance.
+In addition, this hormone tells our brain how to use the energy it has.
+So, it has a huge part in the accuracy of insulin signaling and our risk of insulin resistance.

 The reduction of blood glucose due to insulin is practically a “side effect” of this process.

 That’s how these two hormones are connected.
-They make health-promoting or health-damaging cycle in the body depending on the food you eat.
-Consuming plenty of grains and sugar will raise your blood sugar and insulin, causing increased fat storage.
+They make a health-promoting or health-damaging cycle in the body depending on the food we eat.
+Consuming plenty of grains and sugar will raise our blood sugar and insulin, causing increased fat storage.

-This means more leptin produced by the extra fat.
-When your leptin levels become chronically increased, you develop leptin resistance.
+This means more leptin is produced by the extra fat.
+When our leptin levels become chronically increased, we develop leptin resistance.

-This means that your body is no longer able to hear the signals sent from the hormone indicating that you’re full and should stop eating.
-By increasing the fat storage, your body weight also increases, leading to insulin resistance.
+This means that our body is no longer able to hear the signals sent from the hormone indicating that we’re full and should stop eating.
+By increasing fat storage, our body weight also increases, leading to insulin resistance.

-What happens now is your body is completely deaf to the leptin and insulin signals, causing the development of diabetes and many other diseases.
+What happens now is our body is completely deaf to the leptin and insulin signals, causing the development of diabetes and many other diseases.

-To successfully treat your type 2 diabetes, you need to achieve the following three things:
+To successfully treat our type 2 diabetes, we need to achieve the following three things: